Nekron: "Blackest Night"

-Nekron then begins to reveal the full extent of his plan.
-Nekron and his Black Lanterns bring the subdued Guardians to a clearing where the same symbol that was seen on Professor Zoom's chest is drawn in what appears to be blood.
-After questioning one of the Guardians and getting him to admit that he can no longer remember why the Guardians took a vow to protect the universe, Nekron slits his throat and Black Hand removes his organs and places them in the center of the symbol.
-After crushing the organs with his scythe, Nekron calls forth the Entity.
-The Entity is the white light given physical form.
-When Nekron strikes the Entity every living thing in the universe cries out in pain, this is because the Entity is what gave birth to life and all living things came from it.
+After questioning one of the Guardians of the Universe and getting him to admit that he can no longer remember why the Guardians took a vow to protect the universe, Nekron slits his throat and Black Hand uses his organs to summon the Life Entity.
+When Nekron strikes the Entity, every living thing in the universe is harmed because the Entity is the source of all life.
 Nekron intends to kill the Entity and thereby kill every living thing in the universe.
-His plans, however, are thwarted when Sinestro bonds with the Entity becoming a White Lantern.
+His plans, however, are thwarted when Sinestro bonds with the Entity and becomes a White Lantern.

-Another failure comes when the massed Corps above Earth reach Xanshi's core through its surface faults, and manage to destroy the thousands of rings holding it together.
-As Xanshi collapses, Nekron cries out in pain.
-While he also manages to nearly hack Sinestro in half with his scythe, he fails to kill him, and the White Lantern rises again, healing his wounds and promising retribution to Nekron.

-In the battle that follows, the Life Entity eventually abandons Sinestro, refusing to be controlled by his ego, and bonds itself to Hal Jordan, who states that Nekron merely opened the doors between life and death while it was still the heroes' choices to return to life.
-Having restored all the resurrected heroes to life and recruited them to the White Lantern Corps, Hal turns the power of the Entity on Black Hand (Deadman having discovered that Black Hand functions as Nekron's link to the living world), causing Black Hand to return to life and vomiting one white power ring that enters the Black Power Battery and resurrects the Anti-Monitor (destroying the Power Battery in the process), who immediately attacks Nekron.
-Nekron then returns the Anti-Monitor to the Anti-Matter universe.
-Twelve other white rings are then released by Black Hand and seek out several deceased heroes and villains who had been recruited into the Black Lantern Corps, the rings restoring all twelve of them to life.
-In the final confrontation that follows, Nekron is banished yet again, with Hal Jordan and Barry Allen speculating that death will now be more permanent with Nekron's plan having failed.
+The Life Entity eventually abandons Sinestro, refusing to be controlled by his ego, and bonds itself to Hal Jordan, who states that Nekron merely opened the doors between life and death while it was still the heroes' choices to return to life.
+Having restored all the resurrected heroes to life and recruited them to the White Lantern Corps, Hal turns the power of the Entity on Black Hand, resurrecting him.
+Black Hand vomits a white power ring that enters the Black Power Battery and resurrects the Anti-Monitor, who attacks Nekron.
+Black Hand releases twelve other white rings that seek out several deceased heroes and villains who had been recruited into the Black Lantern Corps, the rings restoring all twelve of them to life.
+In the final confrontation that follows, Nekron is banished yet again.